spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Now that we know a little bit about the basics of Spyder, it's time to dive into the heart of this tutorial: the plugins that can be developed in Spyder.

 .. image:: images/workshop-3/pd_spyder_plugins.png
-   :alt: Types of Spyder plugins.
+   :alt: Types of Spyder plugins

 First, let's define what a plugin is.
-*A plugin is a component that adds functionality to an application, it can be a graphical component, for example, to display maps, or a non-graphical one that adds additional syntax coloring schemes*.
+*A plugin is a component that adds functionality to an application; it can be a graphical component, for example, to display maps, or a non-graphical one that adds additional syntax coloring schemes.*
 In the case of Spyder, plugins are instances of Qt classes that modify Spyder's behavior.
 Aside from a few fundamental components, most of Spyder's functionality arises from the interaction of plugins of two types: SpyderDockablePlugin and SpyderPluginV2.